gelbetomate/ha-addons/addons/ulux/README.md

 # u::Lux UMP Bridge Add-on

+This has a very early Stage and not recommended to install in production!!!!!
+If it doesn't install or breaks something blame yourself.

 A Home Assistant add-on that bridges **u::Lux Switch IP** devices to Home Assistant via the [u::Lux Message Protocol (UMP)](https://www.u-lux.com/fileadmin/user_upload/Downloads/PDF/Technische_Downloads/en/uLux_Switch_UMP_en.pdf) over UDP (port **34988** / `0x88AC`).